kiranoruganti/selenium-java/README.md

 # selenium-java
-this reposiitory consists of selenium test cases codes using java
+this repository consists of selenium test cases codes using java